The Top 10 Majors at UC Davis

 - English (language and literature)

 - Chemical engineering

 Top 5 majors by colleges

-Here’s a summary of the statistics based on the number of students enrolled in 2016-17.
-The percentages show the proportion of students pursuing the major in that college.
+Here’s a summary of the statistics based on the number of students enrolled in 2020-21.
+The percentages show the proportion of students pursuing the major out of the total students enrolled in that college.

 College of Agricultural and Environmental Sciences